-1. Our commitment to accountability

-- 1.1 Home Group has made a fundamental commitment to account for its actions and performance in an open manner to customers, local communities, partners, regulators and other stakeholders. - 1.2 As a matter of principle, we will provide full information about our work unless there are good reasons why not to for example, for legal reasons or on the grounds of personal confidentiality, commercial confidentiality or practicality. - 1.3 This statement sets out the requirements which all members of Home's Board and committees, members of subsidiary boards, members of the Executive team and colleagues are expected to follow in accounting openly for Home Group's actions and performance.
+- 1. Our commitment to accountability - 1.1 Home Group has made a fundamental commitment to account for its actions and performance in an open manner to customers, local communities, partners, regulators and other stakeholders. - 1.2 As a matter of principle we will provide full information about our work unless there are good reasons why not to, for example for legal reasons or on the grounds of personal confidentiality, commercial confidentiality or practicality. - 1.3 This statement sets out the requirements which all members of Home Group Board and Committees, members of subsidiary boards, members of the Executive team and colleagues are expected to follow in accounting openly for Home Group's actions and performance.